List of Future GPX Cyber Formula characters: Drivers

 Born in Spain, May 18, 2001, blood type B. His special skill is retiring and his hobby is collecting figurines.

-He made his debut with Missing Link as a teammate of Bootsvorz in the 15th edition of the two-car team in 2020, and moved to CF as one of NASCAR's top drivers, but his driving was rough and he did not fulfill his lapping duties, which led to a pileup of crashes involving other cars.
+He made his debut with Missing Link as a teammate of Boutsvorsz in the 15th edition of the two-car team in 2020, and moved to CF as one of NASCAR's top drivers, but his driving was rough and he did not fulfill his lapping duties, which led to a pileup of crashes involving other cars.
 In his debut year, the 15th tournament, he retired from 10 consecutive races after his debut, and he became infamous for always involving someone else when he retired.
 Leon's moves that year were unpredictable even for the Zero Zone and Al-Zard, and Kazami, Kaga, and Fritz have all been retired by Leon (Randall and Claytor have also been hit by him once each).
 Kazami, in particular, was hit in three of the five races in which he participated in Garland, and had to retire in two of them, which contributed to his slump in the first half of the season.

 In fact, he is reasonably fast, but after the 16th race, although not as fast as in the 15th, he still had many retirements and crashes, and could have been dismissed at any time, making Missing Link a very patient team.
 From the 18th tournament, he has Claytor as his new teammate, but they have not been able to come to terms since Claytor's time in Sugo.

-He only listens to Bootsvorz, the senior member of the team.
-He is as much of a womanizer as Gudelhian, and even Gudelhian is taken aback by his fondness for women.
+He only listens to Boutsvorsz, the senior member of the team.
+He is as much of a womanizer as Guderian, and even Guderian is taken aback by his fondness for women.

 He was a friend of Fritz's in NASCAR, and was surprised to see Fritz, who was a dropout, run solo in his debut race.

 His last name is taken from one of NASCAR's leading drivers, Dale Earnhardt, Sr.